 Limb salvage takes at least three surgeries (taking bad bone out and putting an external fixator on, breaking the healthy bone, removing the fixator) and from four-six months to a year to complete, Fragomen says.
 While a commitment, the results can be outstanding, and limb salvage has brought countless patients back to their pre-injury or disease status.

 For some patients, though, limb salvage may not be the answer.
 Those who suffer from chronic pain or debilitating arthritis or those who have nerve damage and limited function, may opt to amputate a limb.
 Many are not given a choice.

 However, patients with prostheses do have options.
-“You can have a prosthetic leg that you can run in, swim in, mountain climb in, do just about anything,” says Glenn Garrison, director of Prosthetics and Orthotics.
+“You can have a prosthetic leg that you can run in, swim in, mountain climb in, do just about anything in,” says Glenn Garrison, director of Prosthetics and Orthotics.

 Prostheses for everyday life have evolved, too.
 A limb with a computerized knee allows the patient to lift the leg to a 90-degree angle, improving gait and range of motion.
 A new ankle prosthesis mimics natural movement, too.
 “It’s a huge improvement over older style leg prosthetics, which are essentially hinged springs incapable of sensing subtle shifts in movement,” Fragomen told ABC News.
 The new replacement “senses changes in incline and decline and makes adjustments accordingly.”

 Garrison comments that getting a patient into an advanced prosthesis like those takes time.
 First a patient gets what Garrison compares to “a bike with training wheels on it.”
 The patient must learn to trust the prosthesis and to receive, process and respond to biofeedback from the device.
 It takes 15-40 percent more energy consumption to walk with a below-the-knee prosthesis and 30-75 percent with an above the knee device, Garrison says.